 Inventory control, also referred to as stock control, involves the systematic management and oversight of a company's inventory.
 Its purpose is to facilitate a seamless flow of goods, prevent occurrences of overstocking or stock-outs, and ultimately maximize profitability.
 It is important to know the differences between inventory control and inventory management.

-While inventory management encompasses a wider array of activities such as procurement, storage, and distribution, inventory control narrows its focus to the monitoring of quantities and statuses of items in stock.
-This entails making timely adjustments and optimizing inventory levels.
+While inventory management encompasses a wider array of activities such as procurement, storage, and distribution, inventory control narrows its focus to the monitoring quantities and statuses of equipment.
+This means making timely adjustments and optimizing inventory levels.
 See the table below for a comparison:

 Importance of Inventory Control